croepha/the-bike-shed/README.md

 7. Once it's loaded in the new container run the "setup dev environment" task.
 Command Pallette -> "Run Task"
 8. Re-open window (so that vscode will realize git is now installed)
 9. Run the default build task to build...
+	-To clean and rebuild:  uncomment line 44 and then comment out lines 45 & 47 of build.bash.
+Save and run build task again.
+Then undo and run build task again